Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Detection Analysis

-We repeat the above experiment for fine-tuned and re-trained detectors from Wang et al.~\cite{wangCNNgeneratedImagesAre2020} (middle and bottom row in Figure~\ref{fig:MMD}).
-We consider the version Blur+JPEG (0.5) and fine-tune/train on all GAN-generated images, DM-generated images and both (as described in Section~\ref{sec:scratch} and Supplement~\ref{app:finetuning}).
-The results of fine-tuned and re-trained detectors are qualitatively similar: When training/fine-tuning on generated images from both, DMs and GANs, the MMDs in feature space are roughly on par for both model sets.
-This strengthens the finding that reliable detection is feasible provided the generative model class is known.
-When fine-tuning/training solely on images from one model class we observe an imbalance: Detectors fine-tuned or trained on images from DMs are able to achieve relatively higher MMDs for GAN-generated images than vice versa.
-This imbalance is already evident in the experiments in Section~\ref{sec:scratch}.
+When fine-tuning/re-training on generated images from both, DMs and GANs, the MMDs in feature space are roughly on par for both model sets (middle and bottom row in Figure~\ref{fig:MMD}).
+When fine-tuning/training solely on images from one model class we observe an imbalance: Detectors fine-tuned or trained on images from DMs are able to achieve relatively higher MMDs for GAN-generated images than vice versa, supporting our previous findings.